ShannaSeigel/digital-brain/zk-public/-zettelkasten.md

 ### What is it?
 How do I use it?

 First learned about zettelkasten from [www.zettelkasten.de](https://zettelkasten.de/) while searching for better ways to organize my ideas and projects.
-See notes about the website: [zettelkasten-de-website](zettelkasten-de-website.md)
+See notes about the website: [zettelkasten-de-website](zettelkasten-de-website.md).

+The zk.de team recently published their overview of the zettelkasten method.
+I have not read it but I suppose it would be more cohesive than their earlier guide that linked blog posts together.
+[Zettelkasten Method Introduction](https://zettelkasten.de/introduction/)

 ### Notes About Zettelkasten